gitlabhq/gitlabhq/doc/install/kubernetes/index.md

 # Installing GitLab on Kubernetes

+TIP: **If in doubt, choose Omnibus:**
+For nearly all GitLab installations we recommend using an Omnibus package. **GitLab can support up to 40,000 users on a single box Omnibus installation** with enough CPU and RAM.
+(See [requirements documentation](requirements.md)).
+Before starting to install GitLab in Kubernetes, please read [Choose the best installation method for your needs](install/README.md)

 The easiest method to deploy GitLab on [Kubernetes](https://kubernetes.io/) is to take advantage of GitLab's Helm charts.
 [Helm] is a package management tool for Kubernetes, allowing apps to be easily managed via their